fredjeck/configserver/README.md

 ## Philosophy

-configserver aims at simplicity and security (will it tries to).
+Configserver aims at simplicity and security (well it tries to).
 Goal is to limit the configuration hassle and make use of conventions.

 ## Configuring

 ### General configuration

-configserver is configured via a central `configserver.yml` file.
+Configserver is configured via a central `configserver.yml` file.
-This file is located at startup either using the `-c` command line argument or is located in the path pointed by the `CONFIGSERVER_HOME`environment variable.
+This file is located at startup either using the `-c` command line argument or is located by the path pointed by the `CONFIGSERVER_HOME`environment variable.
 If nothing is provided, configserver will attempt to locate this file in the `/var/run/configserver` directory

 ```yaml